Why Do People Hate Vegans?

-(From Christina: I read this in The Guardian and my mind was a little more than blown.
+(From Christina: I read this in The Guardianback in 2019 and my mind was a little more than blown. it still is and is still worth a read.
 This article is long but you will relish every word.
 And as the author states at the very end (spoiler alert…this is the end of the piece), “…the war on vegans is the act of a doomed majority fighting to defend its harmful way of life.
 Vegans might well be vociferous and annoying, holier-than-thou, self-satisfied and evangelical.
 But as their numbers grow beyond the margins, perhaps the worst thing they could be is right.”)

 From the hunger strike to the edible projectile, history offers abundant examples of food being used for political ends.
 Even so, the crowd of vegans who gathered in central London earlier this year are unlikely to forget the moment when Gatis Lagzdins skinned and ate a raw squirrel.

 Along with his co-conspirator Deonisy Khlebnikov, Lagzdins performed his stunt at the weekly Soho Vegan Market on Rupert Street.
 He would subsequently demonstrate at VegFest in Brighton (although this time his snack of choice was a raw pig’s head) as part of a self-proclaimed “carnivore tour” intended to highlight the evils of a plant-based diet.
 At the London event, he wore a black vest emblazoned with the slogan: “Veganism = Malnutrition.”